James D. Meindl Innovators Award

 Nominators please note:

-2. Per IEEE policy, an individual shall receive only one award for a given achievement, unless the significance merits a higher award, which may be given in the following year or thereafter.
+2. An individual shall receive only one award for a given achievement, unless the significance merits a higher award, which may be given in the following year or thereafter.

 Past Recipients